davejacobs/letters-web/app/views/index.md

 ### Next steps ###

-There is plenty more to do with this library -- for example, arbitrary object diffs, user-defined methods, renameable methods, and defaults configuration.
+There is plenty more to do with this library -- for example, arbitrary object diffs, user-defined methods and methods renaming.
 This core is just the beginning.
 For suggestions, feedback and questions, check out [the resources page](http://lettersrb.com/resources).